ultimatecoder/goyo-doc/README.md

 ## FAQ

-### Why to create new plugin for just helpfile?
+### Why to create new plugin just for vim helpfile?

-Reading description of this Github [issue](https://github.com/junegunn/goyo.vim/issues/144) will answer your this question.
+Reading description of this Github [issue](https://github.com/junegunn/goyo.vim/issues/144) will answer all of your question.

 [goyo]: http://github.com/junegunn/goyo.vim